Airspace-Encounter-Models/airspace-encounter-models.github.io/techdoc.md

 ## Manned Helicopter Air Ambulance Model

-A Bayesian network trained using flight operational quality assurance (FOQA) data provided by a Massachusetts-based HAA provider.
+A Bayesian network trained from an estimated 2,526,000 observations across 758 flight hours.
+The training observations were sourced from FOQA DFDR data provided by a Massachusetts-based HAA provider.
+This model should only be used to simulate HAA rotorcraft operations, it has not been validated to be representative of other rotorcraft operations.

 *Note a technical description of this model has not been publicly released yet.
 This model was developed to support sUAS well clear research.
 Until model-specific documentation is released, please cite the following paper.*